sgware/sabre-heuristic-data-generator/readme.md

 ## Version History

-- Version 1.1: Incorporated a fix for the Relaxed Plan Heuristic from Sabre 0.8.
+- Version 1.1: Incorporated a fix for the Relaxed Plan Heuristic from Sabre 0.8, fixed small bugs, and added more detail on methodology to the readme.
 - Version 1.0: First public release, using a pre-release version of Sabre 0.8.

 ## Citation